-Village Academy's grades 3-10 ELA Performance is predicted to be 32% which is 6% improvement from FY 21.
+Village Academy's grades 3-10 ELA Performance on PM2 is 19% which is 13% lower than FY 22 FSA ELA score.
 Concerning the achievement levels of students, there is a pattern of struggling readers performing 1-2 levels below grade level and this pattern holds steady from Kindergarten through high school.
 For the last 6-10 years the school wide reading proficiency has not surpassed 35%.
 The following areas were identified by Team Leaders and Department Heads as areas of improvement for students in grades 3-10:The Reporting Category of Integration of Knowledge and Ideas and Key Ideas and Details were concerns across all grade levels.

-2. List the root causes for the needs assessment statements for your top priorities.
+2. List the root causes for the needs assessment statements you prioritized.